wp-plugins/twitget/readme.txt

 * Initial version.

 == Upgrade Notice ==

+= 2.0.1 =
+Please urgently update, the plugin keeps updating itself because the version variable is not set correctly and it also slows down plugin performance.

 = 2.0 =
 This upgrade deprecates all previous HTML fields (before, after, suffix, before tweet etc.) and instead uses the provided custom HTML output template.